monkey192/learn-k8s/nginx-service/readme.md

 ### Demo loadbalancer
  ![overview](overview.png)

-For testing loadbalancer, i write $HOSTNAME to html file
+for verifing loadbalancer, i write $HOSTNAME to `html file` to identify what pod is redireced to.

 ### Deployment
 - `kubectl apply -f .`